MagixKiller/HP_autologin/README.md

 # HP autologin
-This userscript logs you automatically on HyperPlanning
+This userscript logs you automatically on HyperPlanning and shows the latest timetable.

 Please visit [this page](http://magixkiller.github.io/HP_autologin/) for download and install instructions.
 Feel free to open a support ticket if anything doesn't work as expected !